Customized Training - 2 to 5 Days

 Consider this Scenario:

 You have reviewed the agendas for the Boot Camp and Spec Ops Altium Designer classes.
-Still, you are frustrated that each training contains lessons of great interest and contains lessons that are of little interest.
+Still, you are frustrated that each training contains lessons of great interest and lessons of little interest.

-With Nine Dot Connects "mix and match," you can select modules from both syllabuses to assembly a 3 to 5-day training that meets your group's needs.
-We can help you determine what modules and topics would be best suited for your needs in the time frame you are interested in with our experience.
+With Nine Dot Connects "mix and match," you can select modules from both syllabuses to assemble a 3 to 5-day training that meets your group's needs.
+We can help you determine what modules and topics would best suit your needs in the time frame you are interested in with our experience.
 And remember, this is done on your site!

 For Topics that Aren't Covered in Courses